 - 1818 The wife of the late Hendrik Cloete, Anna Catharina Scheller, becomes the second woman to own the estate.

 - 1824 Scheller sells the estate to her oldest son, Jacob Pieter Cloete.

-- 1833 King Louis Philippe of France becomes the biggest buyer ever of Groot Constantia wine.
+- 1833 King of the French Louis Philippe becomes the biggest buyer ever of Groot Constantia wine.

 - 1834 Slavery is abolished, but slaves are apprenticed to their owners for a four-year period, i.e. Up to 1838.

 - 1855 Silver medals are awarded to Groot Constantia wine at the Paris Exhibition.

 - 1857 Les Fleurs du mal is published, a volume of poems by the French poet Charles Baudelaire, in which Sed non satiata praises Constantia wine.